rreusch2/parleyapp/parleyapp_comprehensive_analysis.md

 Supports push feeds for real-time line movements and odds updates.

-Relevance to ParleyApp: OddsJam appears to be a very comprehensive solution.
+Relevance to Predictive Play: OddsJam appears to be a very comprehensive solution.
 Its real-time player prop odds, injury data, and schedules are directly relevant to the user's needs for enhanced predictions and content sections (news, injury reports).
 The historical data is also crucial for training and validating the AI models.

 Comparison and Initial Recommendation: